Emotional neglect can have as great an impact on a child as abuse, even though it’s not as noticeable or memorable as abuse is.

 - Anxiety.
 All of these factors can combine to leave an HSP child with ongoing anxiety, fueled by the fear that they are always doing things “wrong.”

-When you begin to treat yourself as if you matter, the people in your life begin to respond to you differently.
-They start to see your personality, your emotions, and your needs.
+When you begin to treat yourself as if you matter, the people in your life begin to see you differently and respond to you differently.

 4 Steps to Recovering from Childhood Emotional Neglect